publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch17/m__us_usc_t7_s427.md

     Ex.
 Ord.
 No. 9310, Mar.
 6, 1943, 8 F.R.
 2913, provided:

-    By virtue of the authority vested in me by Title I of the First War Powers Act, 1941 \[former sections 601 to 605 of Appendix to Title 50, War and National Defense\], as President of the United States, and in order to enable the Secretary of Agriculture more effectively to carry out his responsibilities with respect to the Nation’s food program, it is hereby ordered:
+    By virtue of the authority vested in me by Title I of the First War Powers Act, 1941 \[former sections 601 to 605 of the former Appendix to Title 50\], as President of the United States, and in order to enable the Secretary of Agriculture more effectively to carry out his responsibilities with respect to the Nation’s food program, it is hereby ordered:

     1. The functions, powers, and duties, with respect to nutrition, (a) of the Office of Defense Health and Welfare Services in the Office for Emergency Management of the Executive Office of the President (including all functions, powers, and duties of the Nutrition Division of the Office of Defense Health and Welfare Services), and (b) of the Director of the Office of Defense Health and Welfare Services, are transferred to the Department of Agriculture and shall be administered under the supervision and direction of the Secretary of Agriculture through such agency or agencies in the Department as the Secretary shall designate.